Loading...

 View the Scoping submission and the Energy Consents Unit’s Scoping Opinion here:

-The Proposed Development is expected to consist of up to 17 stand-alone, three bladed horizontal axis turbines, subject to change through the EIA design process, and associated infrastructure, as well as potentially a co-located on-site battery energy storage system (BESS).
+The Proposed Development is expected to consist of up to 13 stand-alone, three bladed horizontal axis turbines, subject to change through the EIA design process, and associated infrastructure.
+We have made the decision not to include a co-located battery energy storage system as part of our application.
 The number and location of the turbines is yet to be finalised and will be subject to an ongoing iterative design process as baseline survey data is gathered.

 Any predicted environmental effects arising from the Proposed Development will be mitigated as far as reasonably possible.
 Where necessary, additional specific mitigation measures will be committed to further reduce adverse effects during the construction, operational and decommissioning phases of the development.